RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 ### Installation

-Using the correct HEX file for the hardware configuration (RC2014 Pro, RC2014 Mini, RC2014 SIO Module, or 8085 CPU Module with IDE Module or CF Module) from this directory, burn it into a 32kB or 64kB EEPROM, or PROM.
+Using the correct HEX file for the hardware configuration (RC2014 Pro, RC2014 SIO Module, or 8085 CPU Module with IDE Module or CF Module) from this directory, burn it into a 32kB or 64kB EEPROM, or PROM.

 Use either a USB caddy for your PATA IDE drive, or a CF adapter for your Compact Flash card to mount your drive on your host computer.
 Your host computer should be able to read and write FAT32 formatted drives.
 Format the drive for FAT32 (or FAT16 if it is quite small). __"Drag and drop"__ or __copy__ some of the example CP/M drive files into the root directory of your drive.
 At least the `SYS.CPM` example file is required (until you customise your own).
 Check that each of the drive files is using 8388608 Bytes on your IDE or CF drive.
 You may put the CP/M drive files into directories (to organise them based on your workflow), or leave them all in the root directory.